larabros/elogram/docs/index.rst

-.. title:: Instagram-SDK
+.. title:: Elogram

 =============
 Documentation
 =============

-Instagram-SDK is a PHP client for the Instagram API.
+Elogram is a PHP client for the Instagram API.
 It offers:

 - Simple interface for interacting with the web API.
 Use methods and arguments instead of cURL.